OCA/oca-github-bot/README.md

 =============

-Sends a comment on GitHub Pull Request if the author has not signed de OCA CLA.
+Sends a comment on GitHub Pull Request if the author has not signed the OCA CLA.

 Requirements:
  - Python 3